Consuming Negative News Dramatically Lower your Productivity at Work

 When we go to our office or workplace with this attitude we approach our work and challenges very differently.
-In the field of psychology, the challenging situations where we know our behavior won't make any difference are called as 'learned helplessness'.
+In the field of psychology, the challenging situations where we know our behavior won't make any difference are called 'learned helplessness'.
 And this mindset of 'learned helplessness' is characterized by depression and decreased productivity.

 They also partnered with Arianna Huffington to study the long-term effect of negative news items on our overall performance and well-being.
 110 people who participated in this study were divided into 2 groups.
-One group watched the negative news for 3 minutes before 10 am and other group watched solution focused news for the same time.
+One group watched the negative news for 3 minutes before 10 am and the other group watched solution-focused news at the same time.
 The latter group saw videos demonstrating resilience.
-The videos included the success stories of kids and about how a 70- year-old man who after trying relentlessly finally got a GED.
+6 hours later, the participants were given a survey to fill out.
+The survey contained various metrics to study their mood and stress levels.

 So what is the solution?

 Only if you are sure that the news item that is going to come up will be positive, watch it.
 The normal news channels on TV will never do so.
 Take control of what you click and of the time when you press the TV remote button.

-There are a whole lot of podcasts out there on subjects such as positivity, motivation, energy and so on.
+There are a whole lot of podcasts out there on subjects such as positivity, motivation, energy, and so on.
 You must choose to hear, or watch anything that is empowering.

 The whole point is to not land in a situation where you won't be able to take control and change something.
-This way you will not externalities control you instead you will be the one driving your life's car where YOU are in the driver's seat.
+This way you will not have externalities control you instead you will be the one driving your life's car where YOU are in the driver's seat.